 Casual employee permit exchange

-Casual employees who purchase 30 Pay and Display one day parking permits within a calendar year will be allowed to exchange these for an annual General Yellow permit for the same year.
+Casual employees who purchase 30 Pay and Display one day parking permits within a calendar year will be allowed to exchange these for an annual General Yellow permit valid for the same year.
 All 30 Pay and Display one day parking permits will need to be returned to the Parking Team before a General Yellow permit is issued.

 For further information, please refer to the Western Sydney University Parking and Traffic Policy.